supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-02.md

 1. Navigate back to **Runbooks**, and make sure that both Runbooks show as **Published**.

     ![Two runbooks have authoring status as published: ASRSQLFailover, and ASRWEBFailover.](images/updated12.png "Runbooks")

+   >**Note:** If the status of the runbook doesnt show as published, kindly import the runbooks and and publish it again.

    > **Note:** When you configure the ASR Recovery Plan for the IaaS deployment you will use the SQL Runbook as a Pre-Failover Action and the Web Runbook as a Post-Failover action.
 They will run both ways and have been written to take the "Direction", of the failover into account when running.